 In my opinion, Absolutely!
 The instructor DVD has all the lessons taught by Mr. Demme.
 By watching these video lessons you’ll learn how to teach math using the Math U See way.
 Technically these DVDs are meant for the parent to watch on their own and then teach the lessons to their kids.
 However, the reality is, many families (we included) watch these video lessons together with our children as Mr. Demme teaches math much better than we could ever do.🤩

 2. Is the Teacher Manual needed if using the DVD?

-Well, Yes and no. From Primer to Gamma I’ve never used the teachers manual for additional instruction on how to teach the lessons presented on the DVDs.
-In levels Beta and especially in Gamma, I’ve used the answers key in it to check my son’s work when it came to his multi-digits additions and multiplications.
+Well, Yes and no. From Primer to Gamma I’ve never used the teachers manual for additional instructions on how to teach the lessons presented on the DVDs.
+In levels Beta and especially in Gamma, I’ve used the answers key in it to check my son’s work when it came to his multi-digits addition and multiplication.
 In conclusion, whether you buy new or used, Teacher Manual and DVD are sold together, so take them both because they are worth it.

 3. Can I use any math manipulatives or do I need the Math U See ones?